paulio11/P5-Pokebox-API/README.md

 ### Code

-This project was loosely based on Moments by [Code Institute](https://codeinstitute.net/), a project designed to teach Django Rest Framework and React.
+- This project was loosely based on Moments by [Code Institute](https://codeinstitute.net/), a project designed to teach Django Rest Framework and React.
 There are some code similarities, in particular:
   - [Logout Route View](https://github.com/paulio11/P5-Pokebox-API/blob/main/pokebox/views.py#L16) - This code acts as a fix for the DJ Rest Auth logout view present in the version being used.
   - [Get Like ID Function](https://github.com/paulio11/P5-Pokebox-API/blob/main/posts/serializers.py) - This returns the like object ID for the requested post if a user has liked it.
-- [IsOwnerOrReadOnly Permission Class](https://github.com/paulio11/P5-Pokebox-API/blob/main/pokebox/permissions.py) - This gives full object access to owners, or read only access to others.
+- The `IsOwnerOrReadOnly` permission class used for detail views is an example of a custom permission from the Rest Framework documentation.
+It can be found [here](https://www.django-rest-framework.org/api-guide/permissions/#examples).

 [Back to top 🔺](#pokébox-backend--api)